 Technology ethics.
 What is that?
 What kind of ethical dilemmas does technology bring about?
 How does technology influence our morals?
-What are some examples of this, what impact does it have on society and what are the risks?
-This article focuses on the ethics of technology, for instance within healthcare and genetics.
+What are some examples of this, what impact does it have on society, and what are the risks?

 Definition technology ethics

 It’s becoming more and more important to reflect on the impact of technology.
-Futurologist Gerd Leonhard: “One of the dangers is that technological progress could overpower human values.
+Futurologist Gerd Leonhard: ‘One of the dangers is that technological progress could overpower human values.
 Technology does not have ethics.
-And a society without ethics is doomed.”
+And a society without ethics is doomed.’
+You can watch my interview with Gerd Leonhard down below.

 According to professor Peter-Paul Verbeek, this view is a bit too simplistic.
 Professor Verbeek (Philosophy, Twente University) specializes in the connection between humans and technology, and how ethics ties into this.

-In 2014, he wrote a book called ‘On Icarus’ wings’, about how intertwinement between humans and technology [link at the bottom].
 In 2017, I started to develop an interest in the ethical aspects and consequences of technology.
 In the beginning of 2018, I gave a presentation on technology ethics [slides at the bottom].
-I regularly used Professor Verbeek’s book, both for the presentation and for this article.
+I regularly used Professor Verbeek’s books and ideas, both for the presentation and for this article.

 One of the most important things to realize, is that technology has always had an influence on humans and has always played a role in our lives.
 Technology often functions as an intermediary between the user and their surroundings.